PebbleTemplates/pebble/docs/src/orchid/resources/wiki/filter/default.md

 ```twig
 {{ foo.bar.baz | default("No baz") }}
 ```
-Note that the default filter will suppress any `AttributeNotFoundException` exceptions that will usually be thrown when `strictVariables` is set to `true.
+Note that the default filter will suppress any `AttributeNotFoundException` exceptions that will usually be thrown when `strictVariables` is set to `true`.

 ## Arguments
 - default